PiotrZPL/Firefox-automatic-install-for-Linux/personal/ReadMe.txt

-Now the system administrator, but still want your own copy of Mozilla Firefox?
+Not the system administrator, and not looking to install Mozilla Firefox for everyone, but still want your own copy of Mozilla Firefox?
 No problem!
 The personal installer is meant for people who wish to have their own little corner of Mozilla Firefox all to themselves.

-chmod +x  YOUR_choice.sh (for example, night.sh)
+chmod +x  YOUR_choice.sh (for example, nightly.sh)

 As always, happy browsing!